alphaom33/Obsidian/The Idiotic Idea.md

 How beautiful it stands

-This built upon all that which was before the world around and made upon, it frowned that modules when required closed the door the journal brought small talk, now Objects sound
+This built upon all that which was before
+The world around and made upon, it frowned
+How modules when required closed the door
+The journal brought words small; now Objects sound

 Alone they reign beyond attempts against
-Untouched yet failing, complex
+Untouched, thus far failed, complex, so unknown
+None brought can seem to shout their praise, yet, minced, They stand still bright, still strong, still ingrained, shown

+The world revolves around that which none can

 Imperative
 Procedural